nsfwsoftware/Candy-AI-Clone/README.md

 # Candy-AI-Clone
-Candy AI Clone : Candy ai clone with NSFW video generator, NSFW chatbot, AI Companion, voice chat and more.
+Candy ai clone with NSFW video generator, NSFW chatbot, AI Companion, voice chat and more.
 Demo availabel for testors.